-Looking at what to major in to become a social worker helps students see the careers that are open to them when they complete a degree program.
-An associate’s degree prepares students for most entry-level positions.
-They can work as community outreach workers and case management aids.
+Looking at what to major in to become a social worker helps you see the careers that are open to you when you complete a degree program.
+An associate’s degree prepares you for most entry-level positions.
+You can work as a community outreach worker and case management aid.
 A case management aid helps with the management of individual clients and their cases.
 They are responsible for finding resources for the client and handling other aspects of the case.
 A community outreach worker usually works with a larger group of people.
 They might host public forums and meetings to talk with locals about their medical options or to talk about an outbreak.

 BSW Career Options

 Students who complete a BSW program generally have more career options open to them.
-These are the individuals who can work as social workers for the state and get a license.
+They can work as social workers for the state and get a license.
 A common job title given to these graduates is caseworker.
 Nonprofit organizations and government agencies hire caseworkers to handle the needs of a large group.
 A caseworker is responsible for guiding clients through difficult and traumatic situations and ensuring that they have the resources they need.
 BSW degree holders can also find work as directors and family service workers.
-Family service workers specialize in helping individuals with difficult home/family lives, including those who are the victim of abuse.
+Family service workers specialize in helping individuals with difficult home/family lives, including victims of abuse.

 Though some schools call the MSW a terminal degree because it is the highest one that they offer, students can earn a Doctor of Social Work (DSW) too.
 A DSW program allows students to specialize their degrees and pick from concentrations based on what they want to study.
 They can pick a concentration in addiction work if they want to focus on helping those with addiction issues or criminal justice if they want to support those in jail or prison.
 Most programs include concentrations in social work administration and family crisis support too.